 The glute bridge is a simple bodyweight floor exercise that strengthens and shapes your butt as well as targets your hamstrings, abductors, and adductors.
 It is a low-impact cardio exercise that you can do at home with other highly intense workouts.

 How to: Lay down on your back with your knees bent and arms resting on the floor.
-Brace your core and thrust your hips up until your feel the squeeze in your maximus glutes.
-Pause for a moment and then lower your hips back on the floor.
+Brace your core and thrust your hips up until you feel the squeeze in your Maximus glutes.
+Pause for a moment, and then lower your hips back on the floor.

 18. Single Leg Glute Kickback